anilsathyan7/Deep-Video-Steganography-Hiding-Videos-in-Plain-Sight/README.md

 # Deep Video Steganography: Hiding Videos in Plain Sight

-**Hiding videos within other videos using convolutional neural networks**

 ## Background

 **Steganography** is the practice of **concealing a secret message** within another, ordinary, message.The messages can be images, text, video, audio etc. In modern steganography, the goal is to **covertly communicate** a digital message.